Ethnic Greek Minority for the Future: History

-The 2019 local elections were boycotte by the opposition.
+The 2019 local elections were boycotted by the opposition.
 MEGA was one of the few parties that participated.
 With very low turnout, Kristo Kiço won a mayoral in Finiq with 61% of the vote, being the only non-Socialist candidate to win nationwide.
 In the municipal council, MEGA won nine seats and was thus the largest party ahead of the Socialists with eight seats (the coalition led by the Socialists achieved twelve seats).
 In Dropull, three representatives of MEGA were elected to the municipal council, while in Sarandë just one.

 In 2023, all parties competed again in the local elections.
 In Finiq, the MEGA representative Romeo Çakuli was elected mayor with 39% of the votes (18% turnout, very low because many voters did not come from abroad), just ahead of Leonidha Hristo (32%), who had switched to Bashkë Fitojmë and Leonidha Papa (29%), who ran for Basha's faction of PD.
 Romeo Çakuli was supported from the Socialist Party.
 In the municipal council of Finiq, MEGA won five seats, tying PBDNJ, but behind PS who seven seats.
 In Dropull, MEGA was left behind with only 8.8% of the votes and two seats, while the PS scored 15.
 In Himara, a seat was won with 5.7% of the votes.
 In Sarandë, MEGA got only 2.3% of the vote.

 In the 2013 parliamentary elections, MEGA was part of the coalition with the Partia Demokratike (PD) and the PBDNJ.
 In the 2017 parliamentary elections, MEGA remained insignificant nationwide with less than 2300 votes nationally.
 In 2021, MEGA did not compete in the parliamentary elections.
 They registered in KQZ for the 2025 elections but decided not to participate.

 In November 2024, MEGA elected Lefter Nika, an orthopaedic surgeon from Sarandë, as its new chairman.
 Nika won the majority of votes in internal party elections held across multiple locations, including Sarandë, Tirana, Athens, Finiq, Dropull, and Muzinë, defeating competitors Stefan Moraiti and Ziso Llutsi.
 The change marked a significant shift in the party's leadership, reflecting an effort to rejuvenate its representation of the Greek minority in Albania.